jazzfool/thunderclap/Widgets.md

 - **`Layable....`** ✔️
 - **Outgoing Event Queues:**
     - `event_queue`: `CheckboxEvent`
+        - `press`: The checkbox has been pressed.
+        - `release`: The checkbox has been released.
-        - `CheckboxEvent::Press`: The checkbox has been pressed/released.
+        - `check`: The checkbox has been checked.
-        - `CheckboxEvent::Check`: The checkbox has been checked/unchecked.
+        - `uncheck`: The checkbox has been unchecked.
+        - `begin_hover`: The cursor has entered the checkbox boundaries.
-        - `CheckboxEvent::MouseHover`: The cursor has entered/left the checkbox boundaries.
+        - `end_hover`: The cursor has left the checkbox boundaries.
+        - `focus`: The checkbox has gained focus.
-        - `CheckboxEvent::Focus`: The checkbox has gained/lost focus.
+        - `blur`: The checkbox has lost focus.

 ## Abstract Widgets